krobelus/rate-experiments/README.md

 6][6.
 Checker Implementation] with experimental results being presented in [the following section][7.
 Experimental Evaluation].
 Finally, we draw a [conclusion][8.
 Conclusion] and give outlook on [future work][9.
-Future Work] in the area of proof checking.
+Future Work] in the area of proof-checking.

 2. Preliminaries
 ================